 Think about how creepy it would be for a person who long-pined for you to show up at your door with cue cards (one of which has semi nude women on it) to reveal his long held love immediately after you have chosen another.
 Keira Knightley seems to think this is charming, but in point of fact, she should have called the cops.
 This weirdo is now going to do . . . what, exactly?
 Go off to Tahiti because mere proximity to his lost love is too much for him to handle?
 Go to his apartment thinking that his gambit may pay off, that Knightley might think to herself, “Hmmmmmm.
 He must really love me.”
 Hang around, quietly watching . . . waiting . . . hoping.

-This scene is emblematic of this stupid film because it trades a sentimental ball of goo moment for a larger and more generous gesture.
+This scene is emblematic of this stupid film because it trades a sentimental ball of goo moment for what should have been a larger and more generous gesture.

 This is all in a line with this dim flick.
 Boy Prime Minister Hugh Grant probably effs up policy with the U.S. for decades, and for what?
-Because the amalgamation of W and Bill (Billy Bob Thornton, literally the only good thing about this flick) grabbed his secretary’s bum?
+Because the amalgamation of W and Bill (Billy Bob Thornton, again, literally the only good thing about the movie) grabbed his secretary’s bum?
 Again, big things subordinated to tiny things.

 This year, let’s delve into this kid, so precocious, so darling, and just so articulate!